Roll20/roll20-api-scripts/HandoutFormatter/style-library.md

 ### Wanted (`Wanted_css`)

-Work in progress for a wanted poster -- a stenciled Western display headline, an inset shadow for a weathered feel, and a bordered blockquote built for a "REWARD: 500gp / DEAD OR ALIVE" callout.
+A wood/leather wanted poster -- a stenciled Western display headline, an inset shadow for a weathered feel, and a bordered blockquote built for a "REWARD: 500gp / DEAD OR ALIVE" callout.

 <details>
 <summary><b>Wanted</b> &mdash; CSS</summary>